alexyu132/zcar/README.md

 #### Horizontal perimeters: 4 or more

 #### Supports: Off

-### Printing Notes:
-Most of the printed parts are split into 2 prearranged trays.
-Print tray1.stl at 0.15mm layer height and tray2.stl at 0.1mm layer height.
+Most of the printed parts are split into 2 prearranged trays. **Print tray1.stl at 0.15mm layer height and tray2.stl at 0.1mm layer height**.
 Make sure your printer has good layer adhesion, as some parts have a small bed contact area and can warp or detach easily.

 The front wheels have a cylindrical piece of built-in support on the inside of the wheel.
 To remove, use pliers to grip the support and pull straight out without twisting.

-The motor mount and gears are located in the geartrains subfolder in the STL folder.
-There are currently 2 gear ratios available - 13T:42T and 11T:43T.
-There are also 2 motor mounts available since different models of 130 motors vary slightly in size.
+The motor mount and gears are located in the geartrains subfolder in the STL folder. **There are currently 3 gear ratios available: 13T:42T, 11T:43T, and 10T:43T**.

+For each gearing option, there are loose and tight motor mounts available due to 130 motors varying slightly in size.
 The loose mount fits motors that are 15.4mm wide across the flats, while the tight mount fits 15mm wide motors.
-For more powerful motors, it may be necessary to print the motor mount and motor pinion in ABS or PETG to prevent those parts from softening due to heat.
+If you decide to change the gearing, make sure to also print a matching motor mount, as motor mounts are not interchangeable among different geartrains.
+For more powerful motors, you may need to print the pinion and motor mount in ABS or PETG to prevent heat-induced softening.

+## Assembly
+Coming soon